 All in one portable first aid kits are great for short day hikes.
 They usually include bandages, gauze, aspirin/ibuprofen, and insect bite and wound care supplies.
 Be sure to replace used gear and to refresh your first aid kits annually.
 Lots of first aid items do have a shelf life, and if you keep these items in your garage/shed or non-airconditioned space, they may wear prematurely.

-The secret to success is comfort.
-While on the trail your comfort means fast-drying clothing, quality shoes, SPF protecting materials and a hat & Sunglasses.
+The secret to success is your comfort.
+While on the trail, your comfort means fast-drying clothing, quality shoes, SPF protecting materials, and a hat & Sunglasses.
 Match all of your clothing to the season and environment.

 If you plan on hiking in altitude, remember that temperatures can swing wildly in a single day and while it may be warm or downright hot during the day nighttime temperatures can drop below freezing in the middle of summer.

 Hiking Socks – Should be wool socks that wick away moisture and keep your feet comfortable and dry.

 Hiking Shoes – Should be well fit, appropriately sized, and the right option for your choice of trails.

 Shorts / Pants – Materials that offer SPF protection and dry quickly.